I may be going to hell in a bucket, babe

 Never certain of salvation, however, early American Puritans experienced constant anxiety.
 They were at war with the self yet unable to escape it.
 Their only respite from the weight of original sin was to project their guilt onto others.
 So they defined loss of self-control as the basis for all sins, and their answer to the perceived disorder in the world was unrelenting discipline.
 Christianity’s hatred of the body (and the rage it engendered) reached its extreme in Puritanism.
 Unlike Catholics, who had assurance of salvation through works and prayer, Puritans loathed sensuality.
 They mistrusted (and – this is crucial – envied) those who didn’t “crucify their lusts.”

 And they displayed another aspect of the Paranoid Imagination: the fear and hatred of images.
 Propriety and cleanliness were external indications of a clean soul, and bodily needs continually reminded them of their original, corrupt nature.
 Since they experienced constant fear – and fantasies – of pollution, they rigidly enforced moral standards.
 Calvinism’s “most urgent task,” wrote sociologist Max Weber, was “the destruction of spontaneous, impulsive enjoyment.”

 So it should be no surprise that one of the shadow aspects of puritanism has always been the obsession with those same images.
 The paranoid imagination seeks itself: it constantly projects its fantasies outward onto the Other and then proceeds to demonize it.
-It is not simply desire, but detailed images of desire, that they project upon the Other.

 “Puritanical” prudishness set the tone for a reserved, middle-class decorum that still endures, leading to H.L.
 Mencken’s sarcastic definition of Puritanism as “the haunting fear that someone, somewhere, may be happy.”